Closing the Circle

 Area of Research

-Abandoned, Lost and Otherwise Discarded Fishing Gear (i.e. derelict fishing gear) Associated with small-scale fisheries in the Eastern Caribbean.
-Understanding governance challenges and defining management approaches.
+The Problem of Abandoned, Lost and Otherwise Discarded Gear Associated with Small-Scale Fisheries in the Eastern Caribbean: Understanding the Challenges, Defining Solutions

 (Barbados)